-These Regulations cover all aspects of personnel management and administration, including but not limited to development and promulgation of personnel policy, staffing, position classification, employee relations, employee development and training, employee benefits and services. incentives and awards, performance evaluation, employee health services, employee safety and accident prevention, labor-management relations, personnel management program evaluation, and records and reports.
-Each of the foregoing elements is presented in detail in subsequent parts of the Regulations.
+These regulations cover all aspects of personnel management and administration in the Judicial Branch, including but not limited to development and promulgation of personnel policy, staffing, position classification, employee relations, employee development and training, employee benefits and services, incentives and awards, performance evaluation, employee health services, employee safety and accident prevention, labormanagement relations, personnel management program evaluation, and records and reports.
+Each of the foregoing elements is presented in detail and in subsequent parts of the regulations.
 Procedures developed by the Personnel Officer for the implementation of these regulations appear as manuals hereto.

-1.5 ELIGIBILITY FOR EMPLOYMENT.
+I.5 ELIGIBILITY FOR EMPLOYMENT.

-It is the policy of the Commonwealth of the Northern Mariana Islands that the personnel system shall be applied and administered according to the principle of equal opportunity for all Commonwealth of the Northern Mariana Islands and United States Citizens and Nationals regardless of age, race, sex, religion, political affiliation or belief, marital status, handicap or place of origin.
+It is the policy of the Commonwealth of the Northern Mariana Islands that the personnel system shall be applied and administered according to the principle of equal opportunity for all Commonwealth of the Northern Mariana Islands and United States citizens and nationals regardless of age, race, sex, religion, political affiliation or belief, marital status, handicap or place of origin.